angelromarco04/MyNotes/CS/OS/data/44_realMemory.md

 4. We have a physical address to access the MM.

 ### Multi-processing with fixed partitions
+#### Physical organization of the MM
+- MM is divided into fixed size pieces called partitions.
+- The partition 0 is assigned to the OS.
+- Each process is inside a partition that is bigger that them.
+- If no partition free it must wait (suspended) or replace another process

 ### Multi-processing dynamic fixed partitions